fforres/fforres.github.io/components/LongResume/long.md

 I've worked at various startups and with very interesting people, you can read more on my [linkedin profile](https://cl.linkedin.com/in/fforres) or by looking [onto my cv](https://docs.google.com/document/d/1zyPmrxMJmP61lOdVBh3kbQ8h_U56103bvQMx8NcJFlU/edit?usp=sharing).

-If you have any questions, feedback or just want to say hi, you can send me one of those electronic emails thingies at [felipe.torressepulveda@gmail.com](mailto:felipe.torressepulveda@gmail.com?subject=👋).
+If you have any questions, feedback or just want to say hi, you can send me one of those [electronic emails](mailto:felipe.torressepulveda@gmail.com?subject=👋).